ClickCease

 Warning Signs of Alcoholism

-• Spending excessive amounts of time drinking, obtaining, or recovering from alcohol
+• Spending excessive time drinking, obtaining alcohol, or recovering from its effects

-• Drinking has interrupted home, school, or work-life
+• Drinking that interrupts home, school, or work responsibilities

 • Continuing to drink despite knowing the consequences

-• Drinking alcohol in unsafe situations like driving a vehicle
+• Drinking in dangerous situations, like before driving

-• Developing a high tolerance for alcohol that requires a high number of drinks to produce the desired effect
+• Developing high tolerance that requires more drinks to feel the same effect

-• Experiencing withdrawal symptoms and/or drinking to avoid them
+• Experiencing withdrawal symptoms or drinking specifically to avoid them

-Beyond these symptoms, drinking alone is also a major warning sign.
-If a person feels the compulsion to drink outside of social settings, this can indicate that they are starting to develop alcoholic behavior and may need an intervention.
+Beyond these symptoms, drinking alone represents a major warning sign.
+When someone feels compelled to drink outside of social settings, this can indicate developing alcoholic behavior that may require intervention.
+The shift from social drinking to solitary drinking often marks a turning point in the progression toward dependence.sion to drink outside of social settings, this can indicate that they are starting to develop alcoholic behavior and may need an intervention.

 1: Stress Relief